 Your Shopping ads and free listings can appear at the same time as text ads, because we want to give shoppers access to the full variety of products that match their search.
 This means that shoppers can find the best match before clicking through to make a purchase, which might help you close the sale.

 If you sell ballet slippers and have a text ad for ballet equipment and a Shopping ad for ballet shoes, a customer could see both of your ads on the same Google Search results page.

 Availability by country

-Shopping ads are currently available in over 40 countries, and in beta in many more.
+Shopping ads and free listings are currently available in over 40 countries, and in beta in many more.
 Learn more about available countries and currencies.

-Local catalogue ads are available in all countries that support local inventory ads.
+Local inventory ads are available in select countries as well.